Feb 07

 Dear Parents,

-Tadika Diyana would like to take this opportunity to wish everyone a very HAPPY MOONCAKE FESTIVAL!
+Tadika Diyana would like to take this opportunity to wish all Muslims SELAMAT HARI RAYA HAJI!

 Did you know?